MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-install.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article helps you to plan all the elements required for a successful VMM installation.
+This article helps you to plan all the elements required for a successful System Center 2016 - Virtual Machine Manager (VMM) installation.

 ## Prepare for VMM management server installation